-The brakes on almost all modern street-legal road cars are hydraulic.
+The brakes on almost all modern road cars are hydraulic.
 They work by pushing a pressurized fluid.

 That’s an oversimplified explanation of how brakes work.
 Where does bleeding the brakes come in?
-Here’s what necessitates brake bleeding.

 When Do You Need to Bleed Your Brakes?

-The basic assumption on which the brakes of a car or any other hydraulic system work is that liquids cannot be compressed.
+The basic assumption upon which the brakes of a car or any other hydraulic system work is that liquids cannot be compressed.
 If air enters the system, the balance is tipped.
 Air can be compressed.

 Hence, if you have air in the brake lines and you push on the brake pedal, it will only compress the air in the system and very little or no force will reach the brake pads.